Unvvanted/CyberSeruityProjects.github.io/index.md

 I used a windows 10 VM where I was going to get malware and I used REMnux for anaylsis

-i created a snappshot of Windows to reshort if somthing went wrong
+I created a snappshot of Windows to reshort if somthing went wrong in the installation of flare

 ![Octocat](Windows_Base.png)